datacarpentry/stata-economics/_episodes/02-data-quality.md

 {: .challenge}

 ## Missing values

+> ## Missing values
+> When a numerical variable contains no information for a particular observation, either because data was not recorded or because its calculation was erroneous, its value becomes *missing*.
+This is a special value, different from all actual numbers with its special rules of arithmetic.
+(Missing or null values or "not-a-numbers" are denoted *NaN*, *NULL*, or *None* in other programming languages.)
+{: .callout}

 As seen from the table above, Stata denotes missing values with `.` We can use the `missing` function to test if a variable or an expression returns a missing value.
 ```
 . display missing(2018)